VerKnowSys/sysapi/sysapi.md

     - "/zone/:cellname/CNAME/my.some.domain.local":

                     POST   > defines new A record for cell 'cellname' with IPv4 or name taken from the body

-    - "/proxy/:cellname"
-                    GET    > get list of Nginx proxy for cell: 'cellname'.

-    - "/proxy/:cellname/some.external.domain"

-                    GET    > returns domain to proxy to POST   > defines new Nginx entry for external domain 'some.external.domain' to point to default internal addressed cell domain [or taken from the body] DELETE > destroys domain proxy

     - "/status/:cellname":